 Cavities happen.
 Fortunately, our Grand Rapids dentists can use tooth-colored fillings to treat them and restore your smile.
 While fillings are built to stay in place for quite some time, they can fall out under certain circumstances.

-Here are 4 signs that can mean your, the possible underlying causes, and what to do next.
+Here are 4 signs that can mean your filling has fallen out, the possible underlying causes, and what to do next.

 A tooth filling can come loose for a variety of reasons.
 Potential causes can range from a new cavity that’s developed under or around the filling to teeth grinding at night.
 Whatever it ends up being, you’re left with the same result and should see one of our dentists so we can replace the filling.

 More often than not, it’s obvious when a filling starts to loosen up or falls out.
 For instance, some patients notice while they’re eating, brushing their teeth, or flossing.
 Still, it’s not always apparent, especially if the filling is small to begin with.

 Without a filling in place, your treated tooth is vulnerable.
 More specifically, the tissues underneath the lost filling are now exposed to outside factors like air, pressure, cold, and heat.
 This can lead to out-of-the-blue tooth pain when you least expect for it to happen.

 Though it can be disconcerting, you don’t need to panic when a filling falls out.
 What you do need to do is call our Grand Rapids dental office and schedule a time where you can have the filling repaired by our dentists.
 You can also take over-the-counter pain medication as needed if the discomfort is hard to ignore.